 Allowing a protest to roll into tears or tantrums will give you good insights into your child’s sense of his world.
 “It’s not fair!
 You always make me stop playing when I am having fun,” or “But I never get to play with Jenny—she likes Tony better than me,” are expressions of hurt that your child wants you to understand.

-As his protest continues, simply listen.
-At some point, gently say something like, “I know I've stopped you three times already today.
-I'm sorry I have to stop you again,” or “I think Jenny will be glad to play with you tomorrow.
-You're one of her good friends.”
+As their protest continues, simply listen.
+At some point, gently say something like, “I know I’ve stopped you three times already today.
+I’m sorry I have to stop you again,” or “I think Jenny will be glad to play with you tomorrow.
+You’re one of her good friends.”

 Children rebound after a good cry